Olunowoade01/Load-balancer-and-Autoscaling-Group/README.md

 # Load-balancer-and-Autoscaling-Group
 This load balancer and Autoscaling Group

+1. # The purpose of this project to understand the concepts of high availability and scalability in cloud computing

+2. To learn how to create target groups and set up an Application Load Balancer

 This project will be divided into 2 stages:

 1. Setting up an Application Load Balancer (ALB)